MarwahClark/tech230_github_ssh/markdown.md

     `}`
 `}`

+- this allows the server to respond to the request at the root,once done save and exit using `control x, y and enter` -
+-to ensure you dont have any syntax errors run the code `sudo nginx -t`

+-making sure your `node app.js` is running run the code

+### relstart nginx
-- this allows the server to respont to the request at the root.once done save and exit using `control x, y and enter` -to ensure you dont have any syntax errors run the code `sudo nginx -t` -making sure your `node app.js` is running run the code `sudo systemctl restart nginx` and test out your servers URL. it should take you to the right page.
+- using the code `sudo systemctl restart nginx` restart your nignx and test out your servers URL. it should take you to the right page.